onkarkulkarni545/SLackathon-Weather-Analysis-and-Visualization-Mission/README.md

                                Airlines,
                                Fishing,
                                Space sciencce,
-                               Transportation activities at coastsal areas and sea.
+                               Transportation activities at coastal areas and sea.

    ### The Idea
    With the help of historical data predict the weather conditions using machine learning and artificial intellegence.